slidevjs/slidev/docs/guide/exporting.md

 ### Timeout

-For big presentation you might want to increase the playwrigth timeout with `--timeout`
+For big presentations you might want to increase the Playwright timeout with `--timeout`

 ```bash
 $ slidev export --timeout 60000